MSc, Postgraduate Certificate, Postgraduate Diploma

 Throughout the course you will be challenged to evaluate the dynamic environment in which sport organisations in the public, commercial and voluntary sectors strive to flourish, and to apply your developing knowledge and management skills to meet the inherent sport management challenges.

 Taught by staff with consultancy and research experience, this MSc reflects the current industry trends and employer needs.
-Your studies will include: strategic management, finance, research methods, professional practice and integrated sport management studies.
-You will also have the opportunity to widen or deepen your knowledge through selection of two option modules.
+Your studies will include: strategic and operational event management, finance, research methods, professional practice, marketing, management challenges and a dissertation.

 On successful completion you will be able to: